-If you decided on a open source platform, you should be able to purchase your domain on the third party web hosting software you chose.
+If you decided on an open-source platform, you should be able to purchase your domain on the third-party web hosting software you chose.

-If you didn’t chose Site Ground for your hosting, the premise should still be similar and there should be an area where you can purchase a domain.
+If you didn’t choose Site Ground for your hosting, the premise should still be similar and there should be an area where you can purchase a domain.

 On the other hand, if your web hosting was built into the eCommerce platform like it is on Shopify, WordPress.com, and 3Dcart, you’ll be able to purchase your domain there or transfer a domain that you already own.